Pihu26/Pihu26/README.md

 Welcome to my GitHub profile!
 I’m passionate about building decentralized applications (DApps) and smart contracts that push the boundaries of blockchain technology.
 With a focus on creating secure, scalable solutions in the Web3 space, my experience spans across various blockchain platforms, including Ethereum, Solana, and Tron.

 ## 🌟 **Summary**
-assionate about all things **blockchain**, I am a driven and curious **Smart Contract Developer** who thrives in the fast-paced, ever-evolving world of **Web3**.
+Passionate about all things **blockchain**, I am a driven and curious **Smart Contract Developer** who thrives in the fast-paced, ever-evolving world of **Web3**.
 With a deep commitment to building secure, decentralized systems, I’m constantly exploring how blockchain can redefine industries and unlock new possibilities.

 I specialize in crafting robust **smart contracts** and developing innovative **decentralized applications (dApps)**.
 My focus is on **scalability**, **security**, and ensuring that every piece of code serves the future of decentralized tech.
 Whether it’s **ERC20 tokens**, **NFT marketplaces**, or exploring cross-chain solutions, I bring my passion for blockchain to every project I touch.